 Maybe you followed our local search advice, or perhaps you concluded yourself.
 One thing’s for sure you’re making the mobile web a better place for users.
 You’ve got to increase your page speed.
-Yes, we realize making your site mobile-friendly was a huge effort.
+Yes, we realize making your site mobile-friendly was a considerable effort.
 We can understand your thinking: “My mobile-optimized site already puts me ahead of my competition.
 Why do I need to do anything more?”

 Why does page speed matter so much?

 Faster websites = more revenue.
 It’s as simple as that.
 It’s not that simple.
 (Then again, nothing in SEO is.)
-Which is why it’s worth to know why page speed offers such a huge advantage to a small business like yours.
+This is why it’s worth knowing why page speed offers such a massive advantage to a small business like yours.

-Here’s how your customers normally find your business online: When someone uses a search engine like Google, they’re often looking for an answer to a specific question.
-If your business’s website can provide that answer for them, it will show up in their search results.
-Your future customers will click on your site, expecting to find out the answer to their questions.
+Here’s how your customers typically find your business online: When someone uses a search engine like Google, they often look for an answer to a specific question.
+If your business’s website can provide that answer, it will appear in their search results.
+Your future customers will click on your site, expecting to find the answer to their questions.
 What do you suppose will happen if your site takes too long to load?
 Do you think your customers will wait patiently for your website to load?
 No, they won’t.
 They will leave.

 You could have the best deals in the world.
-You could have the fastest shipping, the friendliest customer service.
+You could have the fastest shipping and the friendliest customer service.
 But those will mean nothing if your potential customers don’t stick around to see them because the thing that will scare mobile users off more than anything else is page speed.
 Not lousy Yelp reviews, not an ugly interface.
 (Although those aren’t great to have either.)

-So not only will users leave your site, but they’ll go to your competitors’ sites.
+So not only will users leave your site, but they’ll go to your competitor’s sites.
 If you don’t optimize your mobile website’s speed, you are giving your customers to your competition.
 Even loyal customers who have bought from you time and again—it’s only a matter of time before they look for a website that can offer them your service faster.

 The fix for this is easy: Increase your page speed.